Understanding Code Changes

 General

-Code changes is a metric measures the changes that are done in the code base over time.
-It include either new code or refactored code and counted in number of code lines that were changed over time.
+Code changes is a metric that measures the changes that are done in the code base over time.
+It includes either new code or refactored code and is counted in a number of code lines that were changed over time.

 Example